rachitkumar/Bosch-Internship-UBC-Students/readme.md

  </li>
  <li> <b> Native German speakers </b>
   <ul>
    <li>Most Germans appreciate others who are working to learn German.
-Reach out to your new colleagues and friends for help with pronunciations and translations.
+Reach out to your new colleagues and friends for help with pronunciation and translation.
 Practice speaking with them and ask for feedback.
    </li>
   </ul>
  </li>